top of page

 Now, it's almost gone.

-Scattered by the wind, toxic pollutants from the lakebed are poisoning
+Scattered by the wind, toxic pollutants from the lakebed are poisoning neighboring communities.

 Featured Video